duskvirkus/scraping-scripts/tumblr.com/README.md

 ## Limitations

+- Don't use your mouse or keyboard while running the script because these are required for downloading gifs.
-Currently doesn't support scraping gifs.
-It may stop prematurely if blog is full of lots of text posts because it'll stop if It can't find any images on a page if using the auto calculate pages feature.
+- It may stop prematurely if blog is full of lots of text posts because it'll stop if It can't find any images on a page if using the auto calculate pages feature.

 ## Example